wp-pager/wp-pager/readme.txt

 * 🐛 Fixed bug with plugin screenshots are not showing up when updating plugin to a new version
 * ✨ Now you can change to a grouped tab's nested tab by clicking on the parent
 * 🐛 Fixed bug when resizing the browser window the album's height is not changing

+= 0.13 =

+* 🎨 Refactoring and making code more readable